In this tutorial, we will provide an introduction to VBA class modules. You can create your own custom objects by using VBA class modules.

-How Is A Class Module Different To A Normal Module?
+What Is A Class Module?

-VBA is an object-oriented programming language.
-When you write VBA code, you will often be manipulating objects in some way.
+When you write VBA code, you are manipulating objects in some way.

 Insert The Class Module